Clear answers for families considering The Troutbeck School

 In the primary years, Montessori builds independence, executive function, precision and self-discipline.

 In secondary, we prepare pupils carefully and methodically for Cambridge IGCSE within a calm, focused environment.
+We have seen what that preparation produces — and we built the school around it.

 How small are your classes?